Please read this carefully as it sets out the terms of business between ourselves and contains important information

 - Debt collection agencies who collect money owed to us.

-- Other involved parties, for example; claimants or witnesses.
+- Other involved parties, for example; claimants or witnesses

 WHO WE SHARE YOUR INFORMATION WITH

+We may share your personal information with third parties and other companies within our Group of companies for the purposes mentioned in ‘how we use your information’, please contact the Data Protection Officer for a full list of Group companies.
 We may share your information with third parties, including our product and service suppliers, agents, other insurers, reinsurers, parties involved in handling a claim, fraud prevention agencies and the police and government bodies if we believe that this is reasonably required for the prevention and detection of crime and fraud.
 This assists in keeping your premiums low.

 We may pass your details and any information or documentation you provide to us to the recognised centralised insurance industry registers and databases, credit reference agencies, and policy and claims checking systems.
 Data may also be released to third parties if we are required to do so under the terms of a court order, for regulatory purposes or in the investigation and settlement of a claim or a complaint.